kaliop/gulp-assets-builder/README.md

   // (Optional) File patterns to watch for changes, or `true`
   // to use the same value as the src property
   watch: true,
-  // (Optional) Output a SVG file fit for inlining in a HTML page; defaults to false
+  // (Optional) Output a HTML demo page alongside the sprite
+  demo: false,
+  // (Optional) Add attributes for an inline <svg> sprite
-  inline: true,
+  inline: false,
-  // (Optional) Prefix symbol id attributes; no prefix by default
+  // (Optional) Pattern to use for symbol id attributes. '%f' is the
-  prefix: 'shape-'
+  // original filename with only lowercase letters and digits.
+  symbolId: 'icon-%f',
+  // (Optional) Class name(s) to use in HTML usage examples.
+  symbolClass: 'icon icon-%f'
 }
 ```